 If you can manage to avoid using your trike as a magnet for wood it will better enable you to …

 KEEP ON TRIKIN’

 Posted on October 8, 2014, in maintenance/repair, riding, safety, tadpole trikes and tagged damage to rear derailleur from tree branches, damage to spokes from tree branches.
 Bookmark the permalink.
-Comments Off on A MAGNET FOR WOOD.
+Leave a comment.